Contact us

 Here are the steps to administer naloxone (Narcan) through medical injection:

-• Take the cap off of the vial.
+• Take the cap off the vial.

 • Puncture the rubber stopper with the needle.